 Hearing loss in babies

-One to two babies in every 1,000 are born with permanent hearing loss in one or both ears.
+1 to 2 babies in every 1,000 are born with permanent hearing loss in 1 or both ears.

 This increases to about 1 in every 100 babies who have spent more than 48 hours in intensive care.